Why you might want to ditch Slack

 • Questionable UI choices

-Available on: Mac, Windows, Linux, Chrome OS, Android, iOS, in-browser, and in Gmail
+Available for: Mac, Windows, Linux, Chrome OS, Android, iOS, in-browser, and in Gmail

 Microsoft Teams